ratify-project/ratify-web/docs/external plugins/Verifier/sbom.md

 ## SBOM with License and Package Validation

 Alice has a Kubernetes cluster.
-The software she deploys to her cluster depends on many open source components, she wants to make sure the container images meets the following criteria:
+The software she deploys to her cluster depends on many open source components.
+She wants to make sure the container images meet the following criteria:
 - does not contain licenses that could conflict with her business interest
 - does not contain any vulnerable packages